Skip to content

 Architecture Decision Records

 DGT-FND-020 requires deviations from this guideline to be documented and justified — but a requirement without a format and a location tends to decay into scattered wiki pages and ticket comments.
-This chapter pins both down: fundamental decisions are recorded as Architecture Decision Records (ADRs), in the project repository, in a fixed format.
+This chapter pins both down: fundamental decisions are recorded as Architecture Decision Records (ADRs), in the project's primary documentation repository, in a fixed format.

 This also pays off for automation: rule checks (Solution Checker custom rules, dgtp analyze, pipeline linters) can reconcile a flagged violation against the project's ADR set and suppress findings that are covered by an accepted decision, instead of raising the same noise on every run.